Fullchee/Fullchee/README.md

 -->

+At Forma.ai, I'm building incentive compensation Dashboards and core components to help sales people understand how they're getting paid.

+I've taken the lead in building up our company's [Storybook](https://storybook.js.org/) to boost dev productivity.

 At IBM, I've been building web components with JavaScript and LESS to match IBM Carbon Design.
 Software development is a team sport so on top of the expected work I've built a few internal command line tools to increase the team's productivity: two puppeteer automation scripts and a script that integrates with [RTC (IBM's version of git)](https://jazz.net/products/workflow-management/) to have formatted diffs.

-I'm also really grateful to scratch my own itch.
-Recently, a family member got a high water bill from a leaky toilet so I built a web app that detects high water usage.
-When my sister worked at a supermarket and only got her schedule once every week, I built an app to create batch Google Calendar events under 30 seconds.

-💻 &nbsp; I like to build apps with TypeScript, React, Node.js and Postgres but I love learning different tech!
+💻 &nbsp; I like building apps with TypeScript, React, Node.js, Python and Postgres!

 - [Porfolio](https://fullchee.com)
 - [Email  :email:](mailto:fullchee@gmail.com)